jido/Arcadam/README.md

 A custom element can be used anywhere.
 It always starts with a special character.
 A custom marker applies to the following paragraph or block.
 It must be on its own line.
 A custom marker always starts with a special character.
-The optional ">" symbol at the beginning of the lines that follow is removed in the output.
+The optional ">" indent sign at the beginning of the lines that follow is removed in the output.

 A custom marker can be followed by a single character on the same line to change the paragraph or block visibility.